govex/setting-performance-targets-getting-started-guide/Benchmark.md

 ##Benchmarking Resources
 [Benchmarking](Glossary.md) is the process of continuously comparing and measuring one organization against another to gain information that will help the organization take action to improve its performance.
-Governments of all level so capability should leveraging benchmarking in their [performance management](Glossary.md) practice.
+Governments of all levels of capability can leverage benchmarking in their [performance management](Glossary.md) practice.
 The list below provides quick links to helpful benchmarking resources.

 **National Resources**